joanapazcardoso/cv/README.md

 ### Digital Marketing Consultant at RESULTADOS DIGITAIS – Inbound Marketing SaaS - (June 2014 to September 2014)
-Strong performance with the concepts of Lean Startup and agile methodologies.
+Strong performance with the concepts of Lean Startup and Agile Methodologies.

 Using the methodology of inbound marketing for new business development.